dansiegel/Prism-Templates/ReadMe.md

 # Prism Quickstart Templates

-These templates are a prototype for the official Prism Templates.
-These templates have several major changes from the traditional templates you are used to from Xamarin or Prism.
+These templates are far from the traditional templates you are used to from Xamarin or Prism.
+These templates are designed to get you from a new project to a real working app as fast as possible.
+The QuickStart Template provides you options to hit the ground running with a number of services and even includes my "DevOps in a Box" [Mobile.BuildTools](https://github.com/dansiegel/Mobile.BuildTools).

-The core project uses netstandard1.4 by default, and can be overridden to use netstandard1.5, netstandard1.6 or netstandard2.0.
-Localization is supported and ready to go out of the box with this template.

 ## Support